Skip to content

 What is workforce strategy and how could it help?

+“Workforce strategy is the sum of actions taken to acquire, retain, develop, motivate and deploy human capital in the service of an organization’s mission” (HRM Online).
+Put simply, workforce strategy is a process of synthesizing information about a school’s workforce so leaders can make evidence-informed decisions about the goals they want to prioritize and the actions they want to take in improving their workforce, as well as the metrics they’ll use to track their impact.
 Most K-12 leaders are used to planning strategically and considering the needs of their school or district over a multi-year timeframe, but often they don’t have the chance to apply this kind of approach to their workforce specifically.
 We expect that doing this planning affords leaders the opportunity to organize their thinking and resources so they can be more effective, while also engaging staff in a process of positive change around shared goals.
+Project HERO seeks to create opportunities for leaders to do this thinking and planning, because:

-- Research shows organizational level improvement strategies that improve the professional environment and teachers’ personal resources concurrently positively impact the resilience, wellbeing, and retention of teachers and school leaders (Ainsworth & Oldfield, 2019; Flemming, 2024; Ainsworth, 2022).
+• Research shows organizational level improvement strategies that improve the professional environment and teachers’ personal resources concurrently positively impact the resilience, wellbeing, and retention of teachers and school leaders (Ainsworth & Oldfield, 2019; Flemming, 2024; Ainsworth, 2022).

-- When teachers are supported by school leaders, they are less likely to be impacted by stress from job demands, and “developing intentional systems of care could help provide greater resources for coping and reduce attrition” (Kaiser, 2023).
+• When teachers are supported by school leaders, they are less likely to be impacted by stress from job demands, and “developing intentional systems of care could help provide greater resources for coping and reduce attrition” (Kaiser, 2023).

-- Working conditions, which include the nature and level of support provided by school leaders, significantly influence teachers’ decisions to remain in the profession, particularly for teachers of color (Marx et al., 2023).
+• Working conditions, which include the nature and level of support provided by school leaders, significantly influence teachers’ decisions to remain in the profession, particularly for teachers of color (Marx et al., 2023).

-- Developing school leader capability to enhance workforce resources addresses gaps in workforce management and human resources knowledge, skills, and practice in schools, reduces turnover, positively impacting student learning and achievement.
+• Developing school leader capability to enhance workforce resources addresses gaps in workforce management and human resources knowledge, skills, and practice in schools, reduces turnover, positively impacting student learning and achievement.

 What do I need to do to launch the survey at my school?